 (66a) Authority

-—Key verse for the entire chapter – There is a
+(Key verse for the entire chapter) –

 near endless supply of references about God delegating authority to His creation.
 The Bible teaches that the Father has delegated all His authority to Christ, and that Christ in turn has delegated all His authority to

-by observing that those who receive His authority delegate it to others.
+Him, and observing that those who receive His authority delegate it to others.

 (66d) Jesus’